Yuxin916/ReasonX_SGTeam/aa_develop/src/vln_module/README.md

 5. **Publish a challenge question**
     In another terminal, publish a question to the ROS topic.
 Example:
     ```bash
-    rostopic pub -1 /challenge_question std_msgs/String "navigate to the green pillow on the sofa farthest from the window"
+    rostopic pub -1 /challenge_question std_msgs/String "navigate to the teal pillow on the sofa farthest from the window"
     ```

 6. **Visualize the pixel goal in RViz**